okteto-community/divert-showcase/producer-consumer-sqs/README.md

-# Okteto Divert Showcase - Producer-Consumer Kafka
+# Okteto Divert Showcase - Producer-Consumer SQS

 Okteto Divert allows you to spin up Development Environments that include **only the services you're actively working on**, while routing all other service traffic to a **shared environment**.
 This dramatically reduces infrastructure cost and speeds up environment startup—especially for large microservice applications.
 👉 [Learn more about Divert in our docs](https://www.okteto.com/docs/reference/okteto-manifest/#divert)

-This sample shows how to you can use Okteto Divert with services that interact via Kafka topics.
+This sample shows how to you can use Okteto Divert with services that interact via SQS topics.

 # Try the sample